29568706Fistoz/PROJECT-2-API-Development/README.md

 # EcoPower Logistics Project README

+#Table of Contents
+-Overview
+-Purpose
+-Project Scope
+-How to Use the Report
+-How to Use the CRUD RESTful API
+-PI Endpoints
+-Additional Implementation Aspects
+-Conclusion

 ## Overview
 EcoPower Logistics specializes in providing essential parts and components for solar energy systems.
 These products include solar panels, mounting systems, inverters, batteries, and monitoring/control systems.
 The company also offers comprehensive logistics solutions for moving and managing goods, from warehousing to transportation.